bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

 ### adding the task to our pipeline and create anchors

-The call of the task from the pipline will essetially look like our basic task, just we have to add a parameter and change the name of the taskfile. as this will creat a lot of overhead in the Parameters, we chreate a YAML anchor for our "Standard"  Parameters of the task.
+The call of the task from the pipeline will essentially look like our basic task, just we have to add a parameter and change the name of the taskfile. as this will create a lot of overhead in the Parameters, we create a YAML anchor for our "Standard"  Parameters of the task.

 At the beginning of our 04-azcli-pipeline.yml, create the following Anchor:
 (it should name your environment, in my case, the asdk, so azurestack_asdk_env)